-Net assets of the County's governmental activities increased by 53 percent (\$21,740,276 compared to \$33,270,071).
-The largest portion of the County's net assets is invested in capital assets, net of debt.
+Net assets of the County's governmental activities increased by less than 1 percent (\$33,580,870 compared to \$33,270,071).
+The largest portion of the County's net assets is invested in capital assets.
 Currently, the County has no related debt to capital assets.
-The large increase is due primarily to restating the beginning of the year assets to include the initial reporting of secondary road infrastructure, including roads, bridges, and culverts.
 Unrestricted net assets are that part of net assets that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements.